 Being arrested, hand-cuffed and placed behind bars provides the very best opportunity for a person to view themselves for who they really are.
 The façade is gone.
 No point in lying to yourself anymore.
 Trying to hide the truth from the law, from friends, family and everyone else is an ongoing activity.
 But being alone with one’s guilt and shame can be, and should be, heart breaking.
 A self broken heart is probably the most intense pain a human being can experience.
 There is no one to blame.
 It’s a self inflicted wound.
-There is only one Physician who can heal this wound.
+Praise God, there is a Physician who can heal this wound.
 The Physician begins by sending in a helper to tell the broken hearted, “You know, you haven’t been too bad to be forgiven.”

 THE TURNING POINT

-“Turning point” is a clear concise definition of the word crisis.
+“Turning point” is a clear concise definition of the word, “crisis.”
 When the arrest comes, so comes the crisis.
 The status quo will no longer work.
 The normal flow of life has stopped.
 The pieces of life have all popped out.
 The frantic rush is to put them back in place.
 But it doesn’t work.
 All control is lost.
 The crisis is firmly in place.
-This life has reached a turning point.
+This life has reached a, “turning point.”